Bruce Jacob: A Short Bio(Does this really deserve its own webpage?)

 Current as of 2016

 In recognition of Prof. Jacob's research program, he has been honored several times as a University of Maryland "Rainmaker."
-In memory-systems research, Jacob's cache and memory-management designs in Michigan's PUMA processor demonstrated the viability of software-managed caches in general-purpose systems.
 His work in advanced DRAM architectures at Maryland is the first comparative evaluation of today's memory technologies, and he received the prestigious CAREER Award from the National Science Foundation for his early work in that area.
 Honors for his teaching include the departmental George Corcoran Award, the University of Maryland Award for Teaching Excellence, and his 2006 induction as a Clark School of Engineering Keystone Professor.
-He has published over 50 papers on a wide range of topics, including computer architecture and memory systems, low-power embedded systems, electromagnetic interference and circuit integrity, distributed computing, astrophysics, and algorithmic composition.
-His recently published book on computer memory systems (Jacob, Ng, and Wang: Memory Systems -- Cache, DRAM, Disk, Morgan Kaufmann Publishers, Fall 2007) is large enough to choke a small elephant.
+He has published over 70 papers on a wide range of topics, including computer architecture and memory systems, low-power embedded systems, electromagnetic interference and circuit integrity, distributed computing, astrophysics, and algorithmic composition.
+His book on computer memory systems (Jacob, Ng, and Wang: Memory Systems -- Cache, DRAM, Disk, Morgan Kaufmann Publishers, Fall 2007) is the authoritative reference on the topic and is used world-wide in both industry and academia.